 Although address changes are immediate when your record is updated, the preparation for mailing each issue of the magazine actually begins about 6 weeks in advance of the mailing.
 This is simply because of the time it takes to prepare a mailing so large.
 The United States Postal Service (USPS) will forward your magazines until the address change catches up with the magazine production providing you notified them of your move.

-National Headquarters usually updates the records within 24-48 hours to reflect the dues payment.
+National Headquarters usually updates the records within 24 to 48 hours to reflect the dues payment.
 Your Department Headquarters is also notified and your post Adjutant receives notification through the post officer's version of the myLegion.org website.
 Your pre-printed annual membership card is at your post and it should be forwarded to you after they review the notification of your renewal.
 If you don't receive it in a timely manner, contact your post Adjutant for assistance.

 Yes, you'll get your membership card and any free gifts mentioned in the letter, as long as you apply from that special website.
 You should receive your new member packet, including your membership card and free gift, approximately 4-6 weeks after you submit your application online.
 However, if you decide to mail your application, it would take about 4-6 weeks after we receive your application at National Headquarters.
 (Applies only to new members who join through National.)